kyma-project/kyma/docs/03-tutorials/00-api-exposure/apix-03-expose-workload-apigateway.md

    ```

    >**NOTE:** If you are running Kyma on k3d, add `httpbin.kyma.local` to the entry with k3d IP in your system's `/etc/hosts` file.

+   >**NOTE:** You may specify a Namespace for your service.
+If you omit it, the default is then the APIRule Namespace.

 3. Call the endpoint by sending a `GET` request to the HttpBin service: